brasoares/Courses/miscellaneousLearning/Python/README.md

 # 100DaysOfCodeChallengeOnPython
 Ciao tutti! 👋

+Disclaimer: I moved this repo here for organization purposes.
+Also, I am doing the challenge with several different materials, not only this...
+So, I might or might not go on with this specific course.
+I am adapting to what has been better for my learning process!

 This is my repo for my [#100DaysOfCode](https://twitter.com/HenocSoares) Challenge based on Python and by the guidance of Dr. Angela Yu on her Udemy course ["100 Days of Code: The Complete Python Pro Bootcamp for 2023
 "](https://www.udemy.com/course/100-days-of-code/).
 It is a projected-based approach that encourages consistent coding practice.